sendgrid/visual_studio_sdk_mail/README.md

-# sendgrid-sdk-extension #
+# Sendgrid SDK Extension #
-This library allows you to quickly and easily send emails through SendGrid using Visual Studio SDK from your Windows 8 Applications in C# and Javascript.
+This library allows you to quickly and easily send emails through SendGrid using Visual Studio SDK from your Windows 8 Applications in C# and Javascript and Windows Phone 8 Applications.

 ## License ##
 Licensed under the MIT License.

 ## Downloading ##

-Installing the SendGrid SDK Extension is as simple as executing SendGridSdkVSIX.vsix file.
+Installing the SendGrid SDK Extension is as simple as executing SendGridSdkWindows8.vsix file for Windows 8 Projects or the SendGridSdkWindowsPhone.vsix for Windows Phone 8 Projects and including them as references in your projects.
+The Windows Phone versions uses Json.Net library which is included in the VSIX installer.

 If you're using git, you can just clone down the repo like this:

 ```
 git clone git@github.com:sendgrid/visual_studio_sdk.git
 ```

-__Note__: If you don't have git or would rather install by unpacking a Zip or Tarball, you can always grab the latest version of the package from [the downloads page](https://github.com/sendgrid/sendgrid-google-java/archive/master.zip).
+__Note__: If you don't have git or would rather install by unpacking a Zip or Tarball, you can always grab the latest version of the package from [the downloads page](https://github.com/sendgrid/visual_studio_sdk/archive/master.zip).

 ## SendGrid API ##
-SendGridSDK provides SendGrid library in C# for sending emails from Windows 8 Apps.
+SendGridSDK provides SendGrid library in C# for sending emails from Windows 8 and Windows Phone 8 Apps.

 ## Mail Pre-Usage ##